BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Ultimately, this division was harmful.
 Within a communal system founded on shared consciousness, charismatic individuals often take the lead and cultural norms begin to assert themselves.
-Activist of that time had no answer to the question of how difference can flurish while at the same time economic, social, and ecological "justice" is achieved.
+Activists of that time had no answer to the question of how difference can flourish while at the same time economic, social, and ecological "justice" is achieved.
 Clearly, the distribution of resources calls for negotiation, which in turn necessitates bureaucracy.
 The undemocratic impulse to free oneself from bureaucracy continually presents an alluring prospect to those committed to realizing their ideal version of a "good" society.
 Consequently, the collective momentum dwindled, leading to pervasive disillusionment among artists.